FOR SUBSTACK CREATORS

 Is this against Substack's terms of service?

-NoteQ uses your own authenticated session to publish Notes on your behalf -- the same way you would manually.
+PubQ uses your own authenticated session to publish Notes on your behalf -- the same way you would manually.
 It does not scrape, spam, or access other users' accounts.
 That said, use of automation tools is at your own discretion.
 We recommend reviewing Substack's current terms.

 How does the Chrome Extension work?